-Martin Luther (1483 – 1546) – Sought to reform the Roman Catholic Church which he felt had been corrupted and lost its original focus.
-A key figure in the Protestant reformation; it is generally believed to have begun when Martin Luther pinned his 95 theses in 1517 to a church in Wittenberg.
+Martin Luther (1483–1546) Sought to reform the Roman Catholic Church which he felt had been corrupted and lost its original focus.
+A key figure in the Protestant reformation, it is generally believed to have begun when Martin Luther pinned his 95 theses to a church door in Wittenberg in 1517.

-William Tyndale (1494–1536 ) was one of the first persons to print the Bible in English.
+William Tyndale (1494–1536) was one of the first people to print the Bible in English.
 He worked on translating the Bible into English even when it was deemed to be an illegal act.
 He was executed for blasphemy after years of avoiding capture.
-His English Bible was ironically then taking up by Henry VIII after he broke from the Roman Catholic church.
+His English Bible was ironically then taken up by Henry VIII after he broke from the Roman Catholic church.

-John Calvin (1509-1564) French Protestant reformer.
+John Calvin (1509–1564) French Protestant reformer.
 Calvin broke from the Roman Catholic Church in 1530.
 He wrote influential Christian works, which supported the Protestant reformation.
 He also introduced a new liturgy and form of church government.
-His theological teachings formed a basis of Reformed, Congregational and Presbyterian churches.
+His theological teachings formed the basis of the Reformed, Congregational and Presbyterian churches.

-Michael Servetus (1509- 1553) Servetus was a Renaissance humanist and influential figure in the Reformation.
-He developed a theology of non-trinitarian Christianity (rejecting notion of Holy Trinity).
-Servetus’ views were condemned by both Catholic and Protestants alike.
+Michael Servetus (1509–1553) Servetus was a Renaissance humanist and influential figure in the Reformation.
+He developed a theology of non-trinitarian Christianity (rejecting the notion of Holy Trinity).
+Servetus’ views were condemned by both Catholics and Protestants alike.
 Servetus was burnt at the stake after being denounced by Calvin and his followers.

-Henry VIII (1491 – 1547) King from 1509 to 1547.
+Henry VIII (1491–1547) King of England from 1509 to 1547.
 Henry VIII split the Church of England from Rome, leading to the rise of Protestantism in England.
-He dissolved the monasteries and reduced the power of the church..
+He dissolved the monasteries and reduced the power of the church.

-Thomas Cromwell (1485 – 1540) Right hand man of King Henry VIII.
+Thomas Cromwell (1485–1540) Right-hand man of King Henry VIII.
 Cromwell pushed for Henry to break with Rome and set up the Church of England.
-Cromwell also led the dissolution of the monasteries and attack on the old religious traditions of the Catholic faith.
+Cromwell also led the dissolution of the monasteries and the attack on the old religious traditions of the Catholic faith.